 XiaoHongShu works following a shopping cycle, in which one user will:

 - Read shopping guides or reviews from other users

-- Publish product review about their own purchase
+- Publish product reviews about their own purchase

 - Communicate about their shopping experience

-Strongly working on their reputation, the online shopping app has been inviting famous celebrities and KOL to open accounts and share beauty tips, such as FanBingBing who amassed over 10 million followers on XiaoHongShu.
+Strongly working on its reputation, this Chinese shopping app has been inviting famous celebrities and KOL to open accounts and share beauty tips, such as FanBingBing who amassed over 10 million followers on Little Red Book.
 She was so successful that any products she endorsed on the app were sold out on the platform.

 Even though the company had some previous challenges in monitoring its 3 billion pieces of content on the platform, it’s still one of the best UGC-driven e-commerce platforms with an innovative business model.